-The Kansas Insurance Department (KID) requires you to complete a six-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The Kansas Insurance Department (KID) requires you to complete a six-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.

 How to Get Your Kansas Property and Casualty Insurance License

 - Complete a Kansas License Application (National Insurance Producer Registry (NIPR) – $90 application fee + $5.60 transaction fee)

 - Get a Fingerprint-Based Background Check (Pearson VUE – $60)

 - Apply for a Kansas Tax Clearance Certificate (Kansas Department of Revenue – no charge)

 - Complete a Kansas Pre-License Education Course (ExamFX – $189+)